-Residential care homes are subject to the provisions of 33 V.S.A.
+Homes for the Terminally III are subject to the provisions of 33 V.S.A.
 Chapter 71.
-The Agency of Human Services has designated the Department of Aging and Disabilities, Division of Licensing and Protection, as the licensing and regulatory agency for residential care homes.
+The Agency of Human Services has designated the Department of Aging and Disabilities, Division of Licensing and Protection, as the licensing and regulatory agency for Homes for the Terminally III.
 That statute and the provisions of these regulations guide them in their work.